Accused! The Victorian Ladies’ Detective Collective returns!

 November 20-December 14, 2025

 The Victorian Ladies ARE BACK – and yes, there’s another murder.
 The tenacious Detective Collective, sisters Loveday and Valeria, with American actress Katie, take on a new murder case to sleuth.
 Soon, the clues lead them into a dangerous web of anarchists and religious fanatics, immigrants being scapegoated, and ultimately Katie accused as the prime suspect.
 It’s their most daring caper yet!
-Welcoming back Stage Guild’s Escape from the Asylum cast and director.
+Welcoming back Stage Guild’s Escape from the Asylum cast and director, plus one new cast member to add to the fun!
 Did you miss the first two plays in the series?
 No problem!
 This is a brand new adventure.
 Area Premiere.

 Directed by Alan Wade